 At Borlase, we embrace education in its broadest sense offering a rich curriculum and encouraging excellence in sports, in music, dance and the arts, in engineering and scientific innovation and in political and philosophical thinking and discussion.
 Borlasians are encouraged to be busy, to participate in life to the full, to seize opportunities and to create opportunities for others.
 Our extra curricular programme is wide-reaching: our hockey and rowing programmes have national reputations; rugby, netball, football are just some of the sports with regular fixtures across the school.
 Our symphony orchestra, strings orchestras, jazz ensembles and nine choirs perform in prestigious venues and we are recognised for our exceptional Dance, Drama and Musical Theatre performances.
 Other activities include chess, robot wars, creative writing, and much more.
 We have a strong sense of community and a distinctive ethos fostered through the House and pastoral system.
 In this environment our young people thrive, developing new experiences, building lifelong friendships; growing into confident contributors and leaders who will go on to shape the future.

-You will see from the comments of Callum and Georgia, this year's School Captains, how much they value their time at school here.
 Our Open evenings for new students are published but do contact us to arrange a visit and our students will show you around the school so you can decide for yourself.

 Kay Mountfield, Head Teacher